VIDYANGAN/Meta-centric-height-VLABS/experiment/theory.md

-•	Whenever a body, floating in a liquid is given a small angular displacement, it starts oscillating about some point, this point about which the body starts oscillating is called Meta Centre. <br>
+<ul><li>Whenever a body, floating in a liquid is given a small angular displacement, it starts oscillating about some point, this point about which the body starts oscillating is called Meta Centre.</li>
-•	A point from which the weight of a body or system may be considered to act is known as Centre of gravity.<br>
+<li>A point from which the weight of a body or system may be considered to act is known as Centre of gravity.</li>
-•	The distance between the center of gravity of a floating body and the meta centre is called meta-centric height.<br>
+<li>The distance between the center of gravity of a floating body and the meta centre is called meta-centric height.</li></ul><br>
 As a matter of fact the meta-centric height of a floating body is a direct measure of its stability or in other words more the metacentric height of a floating body more it will be stable.
 A body is said to be in equilibrium when it remains in a steady state, while floating in a liquid.
 Following are the three conditions of equilibrium of a floating body:<br>
 1. Stable equilibrium<br>
 2. Unstable equilibrium <br>
 3. Neutral equilibrium <br>